kubascodes/Year-in-a-backpack/_posts/2016-11-04-Brazilian-Chapadas.md

 In the morning, round 7-8am, green parrots woke us up by flying around and screaming.
 For breakfast, we usually had coffee with some fruits (papaya or passion fruit or mango or banana).

 During the day, we either went to a *cachoeira* - there were about 30 of *cachoeiras* on the map and many more not yet located and in fact, you can still buy a waterfall in Brazil..!
 We visited the Cachoeira Dos Cristais and it really was amazing.
 It was a small creek nested in a valley, featuring a cascade of waterfalls with small pools below each, ideal for diving in and swimming.
-Otherwise, we just chilled at the house and chatted with a cool Aussie named George or with a Spanish swimmer Tina who had a baby with a Brazilian shaman and they were spending 2 weeks together before she'd go back Spain.
+Otherwise, we just chilled at the house and chatted with a cool Aussie Ryan or with a Spanish swimmer Tina who had a baby with a Brazilian shaman and they were spending 2 weeks together before she'd go back Spain.

 For lunch, we were cooking a lot of rice with random veggies..
 Or we cooked and ate some veg with George who was vegan.
 We spent the afternoon reading or looking for something on wifi.

-We had fun in the evenings getting high with the residents of the house and later baking a bÃ¡bovka from corn flour (typical Brazilian cake, the corn version of Czech bÃ¡bovka).
-Kuba also had massive allergic reactions all over his body and we believe he's now allergic to corn or bÃ¡bovka?! ðŸ˜” Kirti was a massive help as he chopped fresh aloe vera to calm it down.
+We had fun in the evenings getting high with the residents of the house and later baking a bÃ¡bovka from corn flour (typical Brazilian cake, the corn version of Czech bábovka).
+Kuba also had massive allergic reactions all over his body and we believe he's now allergic to corn or bábovka?!
+Kirti was a massive help as he chopped fresh aloe vera to calm it down.
 Stoned, we watched massive fireflies lighting up the vegetation and it felt like Christmas already.

 # Chapada Dos Veadoires